godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

 :download:`autoload.zip <files/autoload.zip>` and open it in Godot.

 The project contains two scenes: ``Scene1.tscn`` and ``Scene2.tscn``.
-Each scene is contains a label displaying the scene name and a button with its ``pressed()`` signal connected.
+Each scene contains a label displaying the scene name and a button with its ``pressed()`` signal connected.
 When you run the project, it starts in ``Scene1.tscn``.
 However, pressing the button does nothing.